Entanglement distribution based on quantum walk in arbitrary quantum networks: Introduction

-The experimental implementation of quantum repeater has witnessed significant advancements in recent years \cite{14}, which mainly has two frameworks - one with quantum memory and the other without \cite{15,22}.DLCZ scheme \cite{15}, one of the well-known quantum repeater protocols, is a method that uses collective spin excitation in an atomic ensemble\cite{16} to provide the required quantum memory and the heralded entanglement connection is used to boost the scaling of efficiency through the memory enhancement.
-In addition to using the ensemble system as a quantum memory, there are also single atomic ions or diamond defect spins\cite{17,18,19,20,21}.
-Another famous experimental scheme proposes all-photonic quantum repeaters to avoid the need for quantum memory by exploiting the graph state in the repeater nodes\cite{22}.
-So far, the quantum repeater protocol has been experimentally implemented in many physical systems.
-However, due to some challenges of existing experimental techniques, such as performing deterministic high-dimensional multi-particle GHZ state measurements\cite{65}, the connected entangled states are all 2-dimensional two-particle quantum states\cite{24}, and it is difficult to extend to high-dimensional multi-particle quantum states in existing experiments.
-Compared to the conventional two-level systems, high-dimensional states can offer extended possibilities such as both higher capacity and noise resilience in quantum communications\cite{25,26}, larger violation of Bell inequality\cite{27}, as well as more efficient quantum simulation \cite{28} and computation\cite{29}.
+The experimental implementation of quantum repeaters has witnessed significant advancements in recent years \cite{14}.
+Quantum repeaters mainly have two frameworks: one with quantum memory and the other without \cite{15,22}.
+The DLCZ scheme \cite{15}, a well-known quantum repeater protocol, uses collective spin excitation in an atomic ensemble \cite{16} to provide the required quantum memory and the heralded entanglement connection used to boost the scaling of efficiency through memory enhancement.
+In addition to using the ensemble system as quantum memory, there are also single atomic ions or diamond defect spins \cite{17,18,19,20,21}.
+Another famous experimental scheme proposes all-photonic quantum repeaters to avoid the need for quantum memory by exploiting the graph state in repeater nodes \cite{22}.
+Quantum repeater protocols have been implemented in several physical systems.
+However, owing to the challenges of existing experimental techniques, such as performing deterministic high-dimensional multi-particle GHZ state measurements \cite{65}, the swapped entangled states are all 2-dimensional two-particle quantum states \cite{24}, and extending to high-dimensional multi-particle quantum states in existing experiments is not easy.
+Compared to conventional two-level systems, high-dimensional states can offer extended possibilities such as both higher capacity and noise resilience in quantum communications \cite{25,26}, larger violation of Bell inequality \cite{27}, and more efficient quantum simulation \cite{28} and computation \cite{29}.
 Although there are many existing studies on qubit quantum repeaters, less attention has been paid to qudit quantum repeaters for quantum entanglement and long-distance distribution of information.